craighillelson/compare_two_lists/README.md

 # compare_two_lists

+Python 3.7.2

 ## in_both.py does the following:

 * imports two text files
 * compares them
-* outputs a text file named 'in_both.txt'
+* outputs a text file including values in both text files named 'in_both.txt'

 ## discreapancies.py does the following: